Yes, There’s Good News for Florida’s Restaurant Industry

 The proclamation by DeSantis requires restaurants that reopen May 4 to run at 25 percent capacity and keep diners six feet apart.
 That’s only if the local government allows it, and it also precludes places in Broward, Miami-Dade and Palm Beach counties.
 No word yet on when restaurants in South Florida will be allowed to return to table service, although DeSantis said it could be “relatively soon.”

 When South Florida eateries eventually get the green light, it’s not just about following guidelines, Falsetto says.
-He knows restaurateurs must take measures to make diners feel at ease.
+He knows restaurateurs and the industry must take measures to make diners feel at ease.
 When guests return, he says his restaurants will reopen with menus only if requested to prevent potential diseases from spreading on them.
 Server stations will be moved out of the main dining rooms to prevent crowded areas.
 Booths will likely be surrounded by Plexiglas.
 Everything will be sprayed down with disinfectant between customers.

 “I’m going to go above and beyond what they say we need to do,” Falsetto says.